josnin/pyjan26/README.md

 In this example:

-* myitem represents the paginated items.
+* myblogs represents the paginated blogs.
+* pagination.total_pages represents the total pages.
 * pagination.prev_page provides a link to the previous page.
 * pagination.page_numbers generates links to each page.
 * pagination.next_page provides a link to the next page.